-We are inspired by Rabbi Sigal’s teachings to make a difference in our lives and the world, one action, one commitment, one small step at a time.
+We gather to celebrate, inspire, make connections and meaning, mending our lives and the world, one action, one commitment, one small step at a time.

 We enjoy and celebrate Judaism as a wisdom, a dynamic evolving tradition, one which builds on the past, honors the present and looks to the future.
 We are a musical, learning and contemplative community.
 We honor all people, religions and opinions.
 Our services and events inspire hearts and minds, and strengthen local caring community.

 All are welcome.
 People of all ages, stages and interests.
 Come, inspire your heart.

 Rosh Hashannah – Monday September 10th at 10 AM

 We start on time please arrive 10 minutes earlier.